This article originally appeared on VICE UK.

 Because you have dreams, don't you?
 You want to be someone or do something.
 I don't know, a… I don't know.
 I don't know what dreams people have.
 Guitar?
 Guitarist?
 Something about a guitar.
 "How's the guitar thing going?" people ask you in the office, because you mentioned in the interview that this job was just a stop-gap until the guitar thing took off.
 "Yeah," you say.
 "Good."
 You haven't touched a guitar in a calendar year.
 Actually, where is your guitar?
 Did you… fuck, did you leave it at the old flat?

 Irrelevant now, because you're not the only young buck in the office with dreams: there, in the corner, younger and sharper than you, is Michael, who's in a band.
 "My band's playing tonight," he says, sheepishly, with those heartthrob good looks of his.
 He's rubbing the back of his hair and looking at the floor.
 "If anyone fancies it.
 Free entry."
-So you find yourself in some dive bar with Sheila from accounts ("Had to get my neighbour in to look after the kid," she says, "I love bopping, me.
+So you find yourself in some dive bar with Sheila from accounts ("Had to get my neighbor in to look after the kid," she says, "I love bopping, me.
 Love a bop."), sat there in your fucking shirt and slacks, watching as Michael the Fucking Temp warms up.
-And his band are really good.
+And his band is really good.
 They are the exact kind of music you like and hoped to one day play professionally.
-They even do a sort of mixed up cover of one of your favourite obscure white label dance songs.
+They even do a sort of mixed up cover of one of your favorite obscure white label dance songs.
 And you suck down beer after beer, Sheila's warm bobbing body winding ever closer to yours, wondering where it all went wrong.
 Fuck you, Michael.
 Fuck you and your dreams.

 YOU FINALLY GET ANOTHER JOB

-I mean, caveat: this might never happen.
+I mean, caveat: This might never happen.
 You might be locked in the tomb-like office that you are currently reading this in on the sly forever.
 You could die here.
 Do you know how many people die at their desks?
 It's way more than you think.
 Just slump over head first into their keyboard.
 And, with the work you do and the amount of it you actually get done, how long will it be before anyone notices?
 An hour?
 A day?
 It's possible, if you sit low and in a corner, that you could die and be there for up to a week before someone notices your post piling up.
 The person who discovers you will have to check your pass card because they do not know your name.
-IT is angry because your dead face planting into the computer somehow managed to log you out, and they don't have access to the password database so they just straight up have to throw the hardware out.
+IT is angry because your dead face planting into the computer somehow managed to log you out, and they don't have access to the password database, so they just straight up have to throw the hardware out.
 This is your legacy.
 A Dell in a skip.
 That's you.